Manipur: NIA arrests accused in 2024 Moreh IRB post attack case

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Officials stated that the NIA identified the arrested individual as Thangminlar Mate, also known as Lenin Mate, a resident of Tengnoupal district in Manipur, whom they apprehended in Silchar, Assam, on Sunday.
+The official stated that the NIA identified the arrested individual as Thangminlar Mate, also known as Lenin Mate, a resident of Tengnoupal district in Manipur, whom they apprehended in Silchar, Assam, on Sunday.

 While this marks a significant development in the case, officials stated that Mate’s affiliation with any specific militant group is currently under investigation.